flant/ovpn-admin/README.md

 # ovpn-admin

-Simple web UI to manage OpenVPN users, their certificates & routes.
+Simple web UI to manage OpenVPN users, their certificates & routes in Linux.
+While backend is written in Go, frontend is based on Vue.js.

 ## Features